Why many children in the intensive class at their regular school learn too little German

 The earlier parents act and have their child receive targeted support, the better their child can keep up, enjoy learning German, and stay motivated.

-The problem in intensive classes / German “Förderkurse”
+The problem in German intensive classes in your child’s regular schools

-Materials that are too difficult for children with little German
+Materials that are too difficult for children with limited German skills

 Conclusion